Debrief: information provided for a participant at the end of a study by the researcher.

 Dominant gene: see genes.

-Dopamine: a neurotransmitter of the monoamine group which generally has an excitatory effect.
+Dopamine: a neurotransmitter of the monoamine group which generally has an excitatory effect – though in some neural networks it can have an inhibitory effect.

 Double Blind: a research procedure in which neither the participants nor the researcher(s) administering the investigation know the its key details.